OrangeCardinal/goverment/README.md

 ## How to Use
+1. Create a api key @ api.data.gov ()

+2. Set the environment variable API_DATA_GOV_KEY
+Various government services require this key, as such it must be set for all sources to work.

-1. Set the environment variable
+3. Set the environment variable GOVERNMENT_DOWNLOAD_DIRECTORY

-2.
+Various calls will download data as requested and will be written into the directory specified.

 ## Contributors
 Who|Github Contact|What|
 ---|---|---|